oddbird/oddsite/content/2017/02/14/tips-and-tools-we-love.rst

 “gutter” area (next to the line numbers) to indicate whether a line has been added, modified, or removed.
 It also includes shortcuts to quickly jump to the next change in the file, show the details of a modification, or revert a change.
-Jonny uses the plugin with `Sublime Text <https://www.sublimetext.com/>`_, but there are versions for `most text editors`_.
+Jonny uses the plugin with `Sublime Text`_, but there are versions for `most text editors`_.

 .. image:: /static/images/blog/2017/tips-tools/gitgutter.jpg